Health News Roundup: Singapore to drop most indoor mask requirements next week; Japan to waive pre-departure COVID tests for vaccinated travellers and more | Health

 Bavarian Nordic vows to boost monkeypox vaccine supply to combat shortfall

-Bavarian Nordic - the maker of the only approved monkeypox vaccine - said it was exploring the viability of using technically expired doses to help bridge a growing gap between demand and supply due to the current outbreak.
-In an interview with Reuters, CEO Paul Chaplin said global demand for the vaccine is "exceeding our ability to deliver."
+Bavarian Nordic, the maker of the only approved monkeypox vaccine, said on Wednesday it was exploring the viability of using technically expired doses to help bridge a growing gap between demand and supply due to the current outbreak.
+In an interview with Reuters, Chief Executive Paul Chaplin said global demand for the vaccine is "exceeding our ability to deliver".

 (With inputs from agencies.)